 All application materials must be received through ERAS.
 No paper application materials, including C.V.'s, will be accepted.

 - Application (Electronic Residency Application Service - ERAS)

-- Three letters of recommendation: Minimum one Standard Letter of Recommendation (SLOR) required from an emergency medicine faculty.
-Competitive applicants will have completed at least two EM rotations and will provide a SLOR from each rotation.
+- Three letters of recommendation: Minimum one Standard Letter of Evaluation (SLOE) required from an emergency medicine faculty.
+Competitive applicants will have completed at least two EM rotations and will provide a SLOE from each rotation.

 - Dean's letter